aileenala/Final-Project-/README.md

 # Final-Project-

-In our group's final project, we identify the best Pittsburgh neighborhood to live in based on school enrollment, enviroment and safety.
+In our group's final project, we identify the best Pittsburgh neighborhood to live in based on school enrollment, environment and safety.

 Canvas Group Number- 30